Best drones 2024: Enjoy the most advanced drones available

 🔎 DJI Mavic 3 Pro One of the best foldable drones on the market, this allows you to get stunning videos and offers great flexibility with three cameras that can film at the same time.
 The only real downside is the price, but we think beginners and pros would be pleased with this purchase. ★★★★★

-It features the hallmark Mavic folding design and, like the other models, we found you could get around 30 minutes of flight time from it.
+It features the hallmark Mavic folding design, and like the other models, we found it could provide around 30 minutes of flight time.
 It also comes with two different smart controller options, both featuring 5.5-inch touchscreens, so there's no need to hook up your smartphone.

 The Mavic 3 Pro is very intuitive and easy to fly for a drone of this class since it comes with a number of flight and safety features such as Advanced Return to Home, AirSense ADS-B to detect aircraft, GEO 2.0 geofencing, obstacle sensing and automated flight patterns for video.